 When Adam Was In Paradise - Frank Harte with Donal Lunny

-Traditional Songs of Love and Courtship Frank’s daughter Orla compiled the CD which is released with customary detailed sleeve notes, compiled from Frank’s original notes.
+Frank’s daughter, Orlando, issued the CD which is released with customary detailed sleeve notes, compiled from Frank’s original notes.

 1. Donal Og.
 4.42.

 4. I Am Stretched On Your Grave.
 3.38.

 8. The Brown And Yellow Ale.
 3.02.

 14. I Wonder What’s Keeping My True Love.
 4.54.